 One appreciates the validity of film objectivity more and more with the passage of time.
 Look at examples of long-term consensus and divisiveness within both professional film criticism and academia as well as pop culture.
 A consensus of a film’s artistic merit and cultural impact over a period of time is the true measure of that film’s legacy, its historical significance, and its artistic worth as film.
 After 30+ years of dedicated fandom, critical analysis, and Hollywood revolution, Star Wars‘ (1977, 1980, 1983) quality speaks for itself.
 Conversely, a film that stirs heated controversy or remains divisive years after its release speaks to that project’s notable positive and negative merits.
 A movie like, say, Man of Steel (2013), which continues to split fans down the middle years after its release, partially vindicates both its haters and supporters.
 A film that has been long forgotten, on the other hand, implies said film never possessed much artistic merit or innovative craft to begin with, despite whatever hype glorified its initial release (i.e. it was overrated).
 Finally, consider the inverse of the latter situation: Films that were financially and/or critically punished upon release, but were subsequently re-evaluated in warmer light as they gained cult status or influenced future generations of venerable filmmakers (e.g. most of John Carpenter’s filmography).

 This leads me to my final example of film criticism validity: Splitting hairs versus disparate quality.
 It may be futile to determine whether a cinematic landmark like Citizen Kane (1941) is really “better” or “worse” than an American New Wave classic like The Godfather (1972), but much, much larger contrasts in cinematic craft exist in excess and speak to the very real nature of objective cinematic quality.
 For instance, compare either of the former to anything Adam Sandler has ever done, or any blockbuster from the Marvel Cinematic Universe, or any of The Fast and the Furious films, or Transformers: Age of Extinction (2015).
-My assertion that Fight Club (1999) is a better piece of cinematic art than Iron Man 3 (2013) isn’t my opinion, it’s a fucking fact.
+My assertion that Fight Club (1999) is a better piece of cinematic art than Iron Man 3 (2013) isn’t my opinion, but a demonstrable, real-world phenomenon.

 In other words, while it may be impossible to prove with 100% certainty the precise cinematic quality of all films relative to each another, that doesn’t mean cinematic quality doesn’t exist, nor that we shouldn’t try to determine if it does or does not exist in the first place.
 If we don’t, then we devalue the art of cinema, we advocate that the artistic merit of film exists only within our minds; and if the history and proliferation of cinema has taught us anything, it is that the power of film is anything but.